 Bring little ones in costume for this spooktacular session of Toddler Time, as the B&O celebrates Halloween.
 Featuring festive fun, hear a reading of The Spooky Express Maryland by Eric James, before joining a trick-or-treating parade around the Museum’s campus.

 NoMa’s free annual community-wide celebration of Halloween returns with live entertainment, yummy food, music, a seasonal scavenger hunt, and, of course, the free “pick-your-own” pumpkin patch!
 A screening of Hocus Pocus (6:45 pm) and a show by children’s entertainer, The Great Zucchini will also be part of the fun.
 This year’s event also includes a pop-up beer garden (21+ only).
 Be sure to register in advance for pumpkins and to attend the beer garden.

 Where: National Zoo | Woodley Park, DC

-Join the National Zoo for their annual not-so-spooky Halloween haunt, one of DC’s most popular events for the kiddie crowd.
-With more than 40 treat stations, animal demonstrations, keeper chats, a dance party and kids’ karaoke, and decorated trails, this frightfully fun evening is a treat for the whole family.
-By the end of the evening, Boo at the Zoo commemorative bags will be brimming with your favorite chocolates, snacks and souvenirs.
-Treat stations will include goodies for all ages, including adult treats like craft beer and food tastings.
+The National Zoo’s annual not-so-spooky Halloween haunt, one of DC’s most popular events for the kiddie crowd, is back in person.
+With 30 treat stations, after hours animal viewing, a dance party, and decorated trails, this frightfully fun evening is a treat for the whole family.
+And the souvenir tote bags they give out will be brimming with goodies for all ages.
 Costumes encouraged!

 Where: Adventure Park at Sandy Spring | Sandy Spring, MD